katelovescode/mailtojekyll/README.md

 ## How to use it

 Users email a post to their dedicated email account for their `jekyll` blog.

+The subject must be in this format: `Post Title || secret: secretword`

+The secret word must match the one set in `_config.yml`

 Most formatting will be stripped out.
-If the user wants to include images in the post, they should use the following syntax:
+If the user wants to include images in the post, they should attach the images to the email and use the following syntax in the body of the email:

 ```
 #image-filename.png#
 ```

+This must match the exact file name of the attachment.

 `mailtojekyll` will replace that tag with the correct markdown image tag, including a reference to the relative image path so `jekyll` processes it correctly